-After you submit your registration form, you will receive an immediate confirmation notice regarding your registration, which will be sent to your WMU email account and includes a parking pass to use for the day.
+After you submit your registration form, you will receive an immediate confirmation notice regarding your registration at the email address you used at the time of application.

 Spring Orientation is for admitted new first-year (beginner), second bachelor and transfer students who will be attending WMU for the spring semester.
 If you have not been admitted to WMU, please contact the Office of Admissions.

-- The cost to attend Spring Orientation is covered through the $50 transition fee assessed to all new beginner and transfer students starting in the spring semester.
+- The cost to attend Spring Orientation is covered through the $50 transition fee assessed to all new beginner, second bachelor's, returners and transfer students starting in the spring semester.
 Students may invite up to two additional guests to attend orientation.